scollier/summit2014DockerLab/03-Containers-Can-Talk.md

     docker logs mediawiki

-Open browser and confirm the configuration is complte.
+Open browser on the host running the VM and confirm the configuration is complte.

     firefox &

 Go to the *Mediawiki* home page.
-Use the IP address of the virtual machine you are on.
+Use the IP address of the virtual machine.
 The same IP address that was passed in as the HOST_IP in the docker run command.

     http://ip.address.here/wiki